Central Auditory Processing Disorder

 Central auditory processing disorder (CAPD), is a listening difficulty that afflicts approximately 5% of school-aged children.

-Children with CAPD cannot process the sounds they encounter in the same way other kids can since their ears and brain do not fully coordinate in a regular manner.
+Children with CAPD cannot process the sounds they encounter in the same way other children can since their ears and brain do not fully coordinate in a regular manner.
 There is an interference with the way the brain recognises and interprets sound, particularly speech.

 Common symptoms of CAPD include: